aravinthkumarpk/hapticscheck/README.md

 ## Browser Compatibility

-The Web Vibration API is supported in modern web browsers, including:
+The Web Vibration API is supported in modern web browsers:

 - Chrome (version 30+)

+Yet to test

 - Firefox (version 16+)
-- Edge (version 79+)
+- Edge (version 79+) [yet to test]
+- Opera (version 17+)

+Says supported but not working
 - Safari (version 9.1+)
-- Opera (version 17+)

-May not work on all devices, as it depends on hardware support.
+May not work on all devices, as it depends on hardware support also.

-## Docs to refer
+## Reference doc

 - The Web Vibration API documentation: [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API)